CodeFTW/future-web/README.md

 `
 meteor npm run style
 `
+## How to upgrade your fork to capture changes in the main project
+`
+Just follow the steps in this [link](https://gist.github.com/rdeavila/9618969) `
 # How to Contribute with Ideas
 Follow these steps:
 - Open an issue with what you think will be good to have